graalvm/graalvm-demos/native-hello-module/README.md

 3. Build this module into a native executable:
     ```bush
     $JAVA_HOME/bin/native-image --module-path target/HelloModule-1.0-SNAPSHOT.jar --module HelloModule
     ```

-    It builds the modular Java application into a native executable called `hellomodule` in the project root directory that you can execute:
+    It builds the modular Java application into a native executable called `hellomodule` in the project root.
+Run it:
     ```bush
     ./hellomodule
     ```